Calculus and placement exam FAQ

 We want calculus students to have a good experience with their first math class at Yale, and our calculus placement exam is intended to identify the best starting point for you.
 This choice may be clear for some students - for example, those who did well in AP Calculus AB in high school often continue with Math 115, and students who mastered the topics and skills in AP Calculus BC often enroll in Math 120.
 For others, seeing similar topics again at the college level can be useful - and many students are coming from a different curriculum where the course sequence is not as clear.
 To be safe, we ask all students to take the calculus placement exam before enrolling in a calculus course.

 Please note that the test is for calculus only - it does not give placement above Math 120.
-If you have already completed multivariable calculus, you can visit our first year student resources site to explore other options.
+If you have already completed multivariable calculus, you should visit our first year student resources site to explore other options.

 Which classes require the placement exam?

-- If you have not taken a calculus class (Math 110/111, 112, 115, 116, 120, 121) at Yale and plan to take one of these, you must take the placement exam.
+• If you have not taken a calculus class (Math 110/111, 112, 115, 116, 120, 121) at Yale and plan to take one of these, you must take the placement exam.

-- If you have passed Math 110 at Yale, you can take Math 111 without the placement exam.
+• If you have passed Math 110 at Yale, you can take Math 111 without the placement exam.

-- If you have passed Math 111 or 112 at Yale, you can take Math 115 or 116 without the placement exam.
+• If you have passed Math 111 or 112 at Yale, you can take Math 115 or 116 without the placement exam.

-- If you have already completed multivariable calculus, you can visit our first year student resources site to explore other options.
+• If you have already completed multivariable calculus, you can visit our first year student resources site to explore other options.

 Which classes do NOT require the placement exam?